 finish); 3) an internal diagram showing any inclusions (natural marks) in

 diamonds; 4) a color photograph; and 5) the appraised value of your jewelry.
+5. How can I be sure my appraisal is accurate?
+All laboratory tests should be performed by G.I.A.
+Graduate Gemologists using the

 industry's most precise scientific instrumentation.
 Appraisals are based on